-- corporate social responsibility (CSR) - or simply social responsibility
+- Corporate social responsibility (CSR) - or simply social responsibility

-- the 'triple bottom line'
+- The 'triple bottom line'

-- ethical management and leadership
+- Ethical management and leadership

-- globalization (addressing its negative effects)
+- Globalisation (addressing its negative effects)

-- corporate governance
+- Corporate governance

-- social enterprise
+- Social enterprise

-- mutuals, cooperatives, employee ownership
+- Mutuals, cooperatives, employee ownership

-- well-being at work and life balance, including the Psychological Contract.
+- Well-being at work and life balance, including the Psychological Contract.

 Any other aspects of good modern leadership, management and organisations which relate to ethics, could be added to the list.
 Ethics is a very broad area.
 There are many different definitions and interpretations of the concept.
 There are no universally agreed rules of ethics, no absolute standards or controls, and no fixed and firm reference points.
 This is fascinating given how hugely important ethics have now become in modern life and society.
 The concept of ethics will be discussed in more detail below.

-This explanation attempts to go deeper than the usual descriptions of ethical organisations, because ethics in work and business are both a reflection of and influenced by ethical aspects of life and the wider world.
+This explanation attempts to go deeper than the usual descriptions of ethical organisations because ethics in work and business are both a reflection of and influenced by ethical aspects of life and the wider world.

 The aim of this article not to tell you what's ethical and what's not.
 The aim is to help you to determine better for yourself what is ethical and what is unethical.
+As mentioned above, there is no universally accepted definition of what ethical entails.

-A simpler broad definition of the word ethical is 'fair'.
-And 'fair' to fair-minded people, especially those affected by the situation.
-This is not a scientifically robust definition, but as you will see, when we peel back the layers of what is ethical, it's very difficult to be scientific and firm about what it all means.
+- This is not a scientifically robust definition, but as you will see, when we peel back the layers of what is ethical, it is very difficult to be scientific and firm about the meaning of the term.

 The modern Oxford English Dictionary says:

-"Ethical - Relating to moral principles or the branch of knowledge dealing with these..."
+- "Ethical - Relating to moral principles or the branch of knowledge dealing with these..."

-Interestingly the definition continues by way of example: "...Morally correct: Can a profitable business ever be ethical?..."
+- Interestingly the definition continues by way of example: "...Morally correct: Can a profitable business ever be ethical?..."

-More helpfully the OED adds some extra explanation about ethics, summarised thus:
+The OED adds some extra explanation about ethics, summarised thus:

-Western ethical philosophy can be divided roughly into three types:
+"Western ethical philosophy can be divided roughly into three types: